Topography optimization for enhancing microalgal growth in raceway ponds

-In order to determinate the light extinction coefficient $\varepsilon$, two cases must be considered: \begin{itemize} \item constant volume: we assume that only $1\%$ of light can be captured by the cells at the bottom of the raceway, i.e. for $z=z_b$, meaning that $I_b=0.01I_s$, we choose $I_s=\SI{2000}{\mu mol.m^{-2}.s^{-1}}$ which approximates the maximum light intensity, e.g., at summer in the south of France.
+In order to determinate the light extinction $\varepsilon$, two cases must be considered: \begin{itemize} \item constant volume: we assume that only $1\%$ of light can be captured by the cells at the average depth of the raceway, meaning that $I_-=0.01I_s$, we choose $I_s=\SI{2000}{\mu mol.m^{-2}.s^{-1}}$ which approximates the maximum light intensity, e.g., in summer in the south of France.
 Then $\varepsilon$ can be computed by $\varepsilon = (1/h_0)\ln(I_s/I_-)$.

-Note that in the case where $a_0$ is also a parameter to be optimized, we take from~\cite{Martinez201811} the specific light extinction coefficient of the microalgae specie $\alpha_0=\SI{0.2}{m^2\cdot g}$C the background turbidity and $\alpha_1=\SI{10}{m^{-1}}$, under these settings, $a^*_0$ defined in~\eqref{eq:a0} is around $\SI{0.316}{m}$.
+\item non-constant volume: in this case, $h_0$ is also a parameter to be optimized.
+We take from~\cite{Martinez201811} the specific light extinction coefficient of microalgae species $\varepsilon_0=\SI{0.2}{m^2\cdot g}$ and the background turbidity $\varepsilon_1=\SI{10}{m^{-1}}$. \end{itemize}